-Statement on delivery of teaching in SLCL for the Autumn Trimester 2020-21
+Statement on delivery of teaching and attendance in SLCL for the Autumn Trimester 2021-2

-For questions relating to a particular subject/ module, please contact: email@example.com
+For questions relating to a particular subject/ module, please check Brightspace widget area or contact: email@example.com

 The University is committed to looking after the health, well-being and academic progress of our students.
 The overriding principle is that we will continue to be led by Public Health recommendations to minimise the opportunity for COVID-19 to spread, therefore maximising your safety and the safety of the whole University community.

 Please visit this link to get up-to-date information on a range of campus amenities, facilities and supports.
 This site is updated regularly to provide information on the ever-increasing list of amenities, facilities and supports available virtually or on campus.

 - University College Dublin - Covid - 19 (ucd.ie)

 - UCD Safety, Insurance, Operational Risk & Compliance Office | Coronavirus

 In the autumn trimester all lectures and classroom-based teaching in SLCL will be delivered on campus, unless public health advice changes.
 In-line with University guidelines for trimester 1 penalties for non-attendance are suspended.
 However, attendance at, and engagement in modules is expected.
 Please see the welcome area of your Brightspace module site for full details of module delivery and what to do if you are unable to attend.